 Orientation for most colleges is mandatory.
 It’s important to sign up as soon as possible to make sure you get a spot at a time that works for you.
 Each college has different dates, so check their website or the provided welcome packet for more information on your orientation dates.

 Student Weekends or Accepted Weekends are very similar to orientations but they generally last anywhere from 2-3 days.
 These will give you a much larger look into the college.
 Often times, you can stay right in the dorms, so you get a real feel for what it is like to live on campus.
 In addition to selecting classes, you may also be asked to select your dorm room, roommate, and potential clubs during the weekend.

-Student Weekends generally have a bit more going on than a one day orientation.
-Tours may be longer and more in depth, there might be more educational panels for crime or drug awareness, and there are usually student mixers.
+Student Weekends generally have a bit more going on than a one-day orientation.
+Tours may be longer and more in-depth, there might be more educational panels for crime or drug awareness, and there are usually student mixers.
 These are fun events where you can get to know your fellow freshmen and those in your intended major.
 They tend to include food, games, and other creative activities.
 Every school is different!
-Parents may also be invited for some events on campus.
+Parents may also be invited to some events on campus.

 As with orientation, student weekends are generally mandatory.
 Make sure to sign up early to guarantee you get a time that is best for you!

 At the end of the summer, just before class starts, it’s time to move in!
 Most colleges will have a separate, earlier weekend dedicated to freshmen move-ins.
 This is to ensure that the transition is smooth and simple, but also to give freshman the opportunity to become comfortable on campus before classes begin.

 Starting college may be a stressful and scary time for a freshman, but orientation, student weekends, and move in are great times to become comfortable at your home and school for the next four years.
 Remember to follow up with your college to ensure you’re enrolled for one of their available orientation dates.